Leviathanzs/Leviathanzs/README.md

 Currently I'm interested in becoming a front end dev.

-My focus is now learning about js and node js.:kissing_heart:
+My focus is now learning about js and react js.:kissing_heart:

 <!---
 Leviathanzs/Leviathanzs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.